Hilbert's Tenth Problem: Refinements and Variants

 The undecidability result raises the question of what happens for {\it particular} numbers of variables $n$ and degree $d$.
 I thought that surely there must be a grid on the web where the $d$-$n$-th entry is \begin{itemize} \item D if the problem for degree $\le d$, and $\le n$ variables is Decidable. \item U if the problem for degree $\le d$, and $\le n$ variables is Undecidable. \item ? if the status of the problem for degree $\le d$, and $\le n$ variables is unknown. \end{itemize}

-There is a graph in a German paper, by Bayer et al.~\cite{H10grid}, that has the information I want, though it's hard to read.
-So putting that aside I ask {\it Why has the quest for a grid not gotten more attention?} Here are some speculations.
+There is a graph in a paper written in German, by Bayer et al.~\cite{H10grid}, that has the information I want, though it's hard to read and seems to only deal with very large degrees.
+Putting that aside I ask {\it Why has the quest for a grid not gotten more attention?} Here are some speculations.

 \begin{enumerate} \item Logicians work on showing that determining if there is a solution in $\N$ is undecidable.
 Number theorists worked on showing that determining if there is a solution in $\Z$ is decidable.
 Since Logicians worked in $\N$ and Number Theorists in $\Z$, a grid would need to reconcile these two related problems.